SimpleBus/symfony-bridge/UPGRADE-2.0.md

     command_name_resolver_strategy: class_based

 event_bus:
-    # the name of an event should be returned by its name() method
+    # the name of an event should be returned by its messageName() method
     event_name_resolver_strategy: named_message
 ```